jonesaaronj/SmokeMonsterPacks/README.md

 An alternative tool for building smokemonster rom packs based on the following source https://github.com/SmokeMonsterPacks/EverDrive-Packs-Lists-Database

-* Archive support using libarchive
++ Archive support using libarchive
-** All formats supported by libarchive are supported for input (Single level deep archives only, Can't read a zip inside a zip for example)
+  + Currently zip, rar, and 7z are supported for input (Single level deep archives only, Can't read a zip inside a zip for example)
-** Currently only 7z and zip format are supported for output
+  + Currently zip and 7z are supported for output
-* Multiple input sources
++ Multiple input sources
-* Simultaneous output to folder and archive
++ Simultaneous output to folder and archive
-* UTF-8 support
++ UTF-8 support

 ## TODO
 * It would be nice to figure out windows support